Carlo Chendi: Biography

+In December 2021, Panini Comics reissued his "Paperingio Cycle" in a clothbound volume, publishing one of his last writings as a posthumous preface.

 Early life

 Chendi moved at a young age from Ferrara, to Rapallo, in Liguria, where he started his career as a cartoonist.

 Career

 Chendi became one of the pillars of the so-called school of Rapallo, along with Maestro Luciano Bottaro and his friend Giorgio Rebuffi, with whom he founded in 1968 the group Bierrecì (acronym of Bottaro, Rebuffi, Chendi) without, however, stop working with the Mondadori in the realization of Disney stories.
+Along with Bottaro and Rebuffi he spearheaded the creation of the International Cartoonists Exhibition in 1972.

-His career took place between the area of Tigullio and Milan, where he participated in, among other things, the creation of the magazine King of Spades, the first of Studio Bierrecì, and implementation of traditional Italian of Great Disney Feature his series was one of his most famous and appreciated, in collaboration with Luciano Bottaro.
-With Bottaro he began the great saga of Rebo, the tyrant of Saturn.
+His career took place between the area of Tigullio and Milan, where he participated in, among other things, the creation of the magazine King of Spades, the first of Studio Bierrecì, and the implementation of traditional Italian of Great Disney Feature; his series was one of his most famous and appreciated, in collaboration with Luciano Bottaro.